Plight of the Living Dead: 10 Case Reports of Cotard’s Syndrome

-5. Last year, Japanese doctors described a 69-year-old patient who declared to one of the doctors, “I guess I am dead.
+5. In 2012, Japanese doctors described a 69-year-old patient who declared to one of the doctors, “I guess I am dead.
 I’d like to ask for your opinion.”
 When the doctor asked him whether a dead man could speak, the patient recognized that his condition defied logic, but could not shake his conviction that he was deceased.
 After a year, his delusion passed, but he insisted on the truth of what happened during it.
 “Now I am alive.
 But I was once dead at that time,” he said.
 He also believed that Kim Jong-il was also a patient at the same hospital.

 6. In 2009, Belgian psychiatrists reported the case of an 88-year-old man who came to their hospital with symptoms of depression.
 The man explained that he was dead, and was concerned and anxious that no one had buried him yet.
 His delusions subsided with treatment.

 7. The same doctors also treated a 46-year-old woman who claimed to have not eaten nor gone to the bathroom in months, nor slept in years.
 She explained that all her organs had rotted, that she had no blood and that doctors who monitored her heart or took her blood pressure were deceiving her because her heart didn’t beat.
 After multiple admissions to the hospital and a lapse in taking her medication over the next 10 months, her condition gradually improved.